The 3 Stages of Money Laundering

 Another popular strategy used in the placement stage of money laundering is offshoring.
 Criminals may choose to move money overseas, far away from the source of the ill-gotten gains.
 By transferring the funds abroad, it moves the cash away from the source, putting some distance between the criminals and the cash.
 While the money may now be located in a different country the criminal entity still has control of the funds.

-Afterwards, the money moves through financial institutions (FIs), exchange houses and/or other businesses.
+The money then moves through financial institutions (FIs), exchange houses and/or other businesses.
 The most likely institutions used are those known as cash-intensive businesses, such as casinos, independent ATMs, bars, strip clubs, car washes, mom-and-pop type convenience stores and so forth.
 Essentially any business that has a high volume of cash transactions in its day-to-day business.

 Of course, some people who attempt money-laundering schemes have no experience and do not know what behaviors are likely to be flagged – but organized crime syndicates are unlikely to make it so obvious.